mr6r4y/notes/names.md

 number is limited - combining hebrew and greek you can name around 60 entities.

-Next I choose dieties from greek and roman mythology.
+Next I choose deities from greek and roman mythology.
 Their count is greater than 60 but carry a meaning which is not desireble.
 On the other hand these names are familiar and easy to remember.